 Fraud in relation to wills covers actions and fraud that misleads the willmaker.
 For example, testamentary fraud would arise if an acquaintance convinced the willmaker that they were a close relative and so deserving of a significant inheritance because they are a close relation, or if the willmaker is deceived into believing that close relatives are not in fact actually related to the willmaker (and so excluded from the will).
 It can also include where a will has been fabricated by another person.

 Will validity issues are complex, and it is generally important that these issues be addressed shortly after the person has died, before a grant of probate is made.
-Please contact us for a brief telephone discussion to see how we can assist in addressing will validity matters.
+If you have concerns about the will and feel you want to contest the will please contact us for a brief telephone discussion to see how we can assist in addressing will validity matters.

 Article written by Thomas Ashton – Senior Associate